-- International House (for our 21 and older students)
+- International House for our 21 and older international community

 - Graduate Student Housing (53 West University, 15 Terrace Street)

 Alfred University is a smoke-free campus.
 No one is permitted to smoke anywhere within residence halls, buildings, foyers, entry ways, or immediately outside any facility.
-If you are a smoker, you must be 25' from any building on campus to smoke.
+If you are a smoker, you must be 25 feet from any building on campus to smoke.

-- Room assignments - Roommate and hall assignment information is sent during the first week of August.
+- Room assignments - hall assignment information is sent during the first week of August.

-- Cable TV - Cable hook-ups are available in each room.
+- Cable TV - cable hook-ups are available in each room.
 Traditional corridor-style halls have a TV in a lounge for community use.
-Students are encouraged to discuss with their roommates who will bring the TV for their room.
+You are encouraged to discuss with your roommate who will bring the TV for your room.
 Suites and apartments offer cable hook-up both in the individual rooms and the common living area.

-- Bed, mattress, dresser, desk, desk chair, closet space are provided.
-You should bring: Sheets (extra-long twin), mattress pad, study lamp, wastebasket, telephone.
+- Bed, mattress, dresser, desk, desk chair and closet space are provided.
+You should bring sheets (extra-long twin), a mattress pad, a study lamp, a wastebasket and a telephone.

-- Due to fire safety and the absence of storage space, students are not permitted to remove any furniture from their assigned student room, including bed frames and mattresses.
-Large personal furniture may be permitted with the approval of the resident director, but can't block room exits.
+- Due to fire safety and the absence of storage space, you are not permitted to remove any furniture from their assigned student room, including bed frames and mattresses.
 Waterbeds are not permitted.

 - Storage - Storage is not available on campus during the academic year or throughout the summer.

-- Roommate assignment - Roommate and hall assignment information is sent during the first week of August.
+- Roommate assignments - roommate assignment information is sent during the first week of August.

-- Selection - First-year students are generally paired with first-years, and transfers are assigned either with transfers or continuing students.
+- Selection - first-year students are generally paired with other first-years, and transfers are assigned either with other transfers or continuing students.
 Specific roommates may be requested, however, each individual must indicate the other as instructed via the on-line process.
 If only one student makes the request, the match will not be honored.

-- Early arrival - Students must follow the opening arrival schedule.
-First-year students and transfers arrive for Orientation and move into their residence halls during the morning of Thursday, August 23, 2018.
-Continuing students arrive and move into their residence halls Saturday, August 25, 2018.
+- Early arrival - you must follow the opening arrival schedule.
+First-year and transfer students must attend orientation and follow the prescribed move-in schedule provided to them.
+Continuing students move into their residence halls beginning on a separate prescribed date.
 Arrangements for preseason athletics is made by the coaching staff, who will notify student athletes of their required return date (specific to each team).